swcarpentry/web-data-python/reference.md

 ## [Handling CSV Data](02-csv.html)

-*   Use the `cStringIO` library to treat text as input or output files.
+*   Use the `io` library to treat text as input or output files.
 *   Use the `csv` library to read comma-separated values.

 ## [Generalizing and Handling Errors](03-generalize.html)